-Launched 21 March 1943 at the Electric Boat Company yard in Groton, Conn, U.S.S.
+Launched 21 March 1943 at the Electric Boat Company yard in Groton, Conn, the SS-224, U.S.S.
 Cod was commissioned on 21 June, with Lieutenant Commander James C. Dempsey in command.

 Assigned to Brisbane, Cod sailed on her first war patrol on 22 October 1943.
 Patrolling in the South China Sea, she found few targets.
 Her single attack, on 29 November, resulted in a wartime credit of one ship and 7,100 tons sunk, but this was disallowed postwar.